 Multimedia

-Join hosts James and Myriam on this episode of My _ Story, an NIQ DEI podcast, as they sit down with guests Wendy Zheng & Sonu Shah to discuss finding joy in motherhood through advocating for your authentic path.
+Join hosts James and Myriam on this episode of My Story Our Voices, an NIQ DEI podcast, as they sit down with guests Wendy Zheng & Sonu Shah to discuss finding joy in motherhood through advocating for your authentic path.

 Asian woman with white sweater vest bottle feeds her child